 You want to ensure that your claim progresses correctly, you receive fair treatment, and you obtain the best settlement or verdict possible.
 Enlist the help of a determined Jacksonville defective products lawyer at the Law Offices of Anidjar & Levine.

-We want to help victims of defective products get compensation they deserve no matter what their financial situation is.
-You pay nothing up front if you hire one of our personal injury lawyers.
+We want to help victims of defective products get the compensation they deserve regardless of their financial situation.
+You pay nothing upfront if you hire one of our Jacksonville personal injury lawyers.
 Our lawyers get paid when they recover a settlement or judgment for you, and the fees come from your award, not your pocket.

-At the Law Offices of Anidjar & Levine, we offer free, no-obligation consultations to consumers in Jacksonville who have suffered injury from a defective product.
+Atthe Law Offices of Anidjar & Levine, we offer free, no-obligation consultations to consumers in Jacksonville who have suffered injury from a defective product.
 Call our office to discuss your eligibility and options today.
-A compassionate member of our team is eager to hear about your case and help.
+A compassionate team member is eager to hear about your case and help.
 We offer responsive legal care.